Prevention taxonomy

 To ensure total semantic continuity between Level 1 consumer apps and Level 2 specialist spaces, every operational session generates an isolated, non-PII cryptographic passport.
 This passport tracks the BEHAVIOR_DELTA (movement from baseline anomaly to target de-escalation) and evaluates context continuity across long-term logs without exposing the underlying personal narratives.

-By enforcing local client-side logging (IndexedDB) and stripping personal identifiable information (PII) at edge routers, the platform transforms individual user interactions into structured research signals—not passive trend charts, but inputs to the evidence production engine described in the operational triad.
+Local client-side logging (IndexedDB) and PII stripping at the edge are design choices so individual interactions can become structured research signals—not passive charts alone, but inputs to the evidence loop described above.

 We use high-throughput vector databases (Azure AI Search / Vertex AI Vector Search) to perform deterministic matching between natural language input and our fixed prevention ontologies, forcing the model to stay on-script.